marclura/PT2258-Arduino-Library/README.md

 Example: `PT2258 myPT2258(0x84);`

-### Control multiple chips at the same time
+### Control multiple chips at once

-If you need to controle more than one chip at the time, create multiple instances of the PT2258 object like this:
+If you need to control more than one chip at one, create multiple instances (objects) of the PT2258 class like this (example with two chips):

 ```
 PT2258 mixerA(0x84);    // CODE1 = 0, CODE2 = 1 (for example)
 PT2258 mixerB(0x88);    // CODE1 = 1, CODE2 = 0 (for example)

-and so on...

 void setup() {
     Serial.begin(9600);